-DVM Description The PPH-1503D has a separate digital voltmeter with a measurement range of 0~+20VDC on CH2. design.
+Description The PPH-1503D/1506D /1510D has a separate digital voltmeter with a measurement range of $0\sim+20$ VDC on CH2. design.
 So wl shorted with /M and CH2 have a common ground hen using the DVM- terminal, it can't be the negative output of CH2.
-In addition, he voltage meter, the power supply must rounded.
+In addition, he voltage meter, the power supply must grounded.
 Parameter Description Intrate Sets the reading rate of DVM measurements based on the number of PLCs.
 The setting range is: 0.1PLC to 10.
 1PLC=16.7ms (60Hz)/20ms(50Hz).
 This parameter is shared with "V and I" of CH2.
 PLC stands for Power Line Cycle AverRead Normally the unit will display measurement results onto the screen as soon as they are captured.
 However when more stable results are needed, averaging can be used.
 The AverRead function collects several samples of data and then performs an averaging operation on the data before displaying the averaged result on the screen.
-This parameter is shared with "V and I" of CH2.
+This parameter is shared with "V and

-Parameter Settings IntRate Press Enter key to bring up the CH1 parameter setting column.
+I" of CH2.
+Parameter Settings IntRate Press Enter key to bring up the CH2 parameter setting column.
 The default setting is IntRate.
-Use the arrow keys to set the parameters or press numeric keys to enter parameters (Range: 0.01 to 10.00).
-Press the Tab key to select the other parameter for settings AverRead Press the Tab key to select AverRead item.
-Use the arrow keys to set the parameters or press numeric keys to enter parameters (Range: 1 to 10).
+Press the Enter key.
+Use numeric keypad to set the parameters (Range: 0.01 to 10.00).
+Press the Enter key again.
+Press the Arrow keys to select the other parameter for settings AverRead Press the Arrow keys to select AverRead item.
+Press the Enter key.
+Use numeric keypad to set the parameters (Range: 1 to 10).
+Press the Enter key again.
 Press the Tab key to select the other parameter for settings.
-CurrRange LimMode RelayControl O.V.P These four parameters are the "V and I" parameters of CH2.
-They are only applicable for the "V and I" of CH2.
 Operation Press CH1 / CH2 key to switch to the CH2 setting.
 Press the Tab key to switch to the function selection mode (V and I is changed from CH2 V And T to CH2 V And T).
-Press the right arrow key to go to DVM mode (CH2 DVM).
+Press the right arrow key to go to DVM mode (CH2) DVM).
 After switching to the DVM mode, the device is synchronized to start measuring.
 When voltage is measured, it doesn't affect the operation of the power supply.
 The output can be turned on or off by pressing the Output button.

-Connection For the connection details for the front and rear terminals, please page 24.
+Connection nection details for the front and rear terminals, please page 26.